-Technical Concept – Wire Rope
+Technical Concept – Wire Rope and it’s Lubrication

 Wire Rope is a critical component in so many industrial applications across the world.
-Wire ropes simply comprise of continuous wire strands wound around a central core & are commonly used in crane, tower crane, surface and underground mining, excavation, logging of any type of terrain, tramway, elevator, oil and gas, drilling, marine and electrical constructions etc.
+Wire ropes simply comprise of continuous wire strands wound around a central core & are commonly used in crane, tower crane, surface and underground mining, excavation, logging of any type of terrain, tramway, elevator, oil and gas, drilling, marine, and electrical constructions, etc.

 Particularly, the wire ropes can be manufactured in a variety of grades that relate to the strength, resistance to wear, fatigue resistance, corrosion resistance, and curve of the wire rope.

-The core of a wire rope runs through the centre of the rope and supports the strands and helps to maintain their relative position under loading and bending stresses.
+The core of a wire rope runs through the center of the rope and supports the strands.
+In addition to this, it also helps to maintain their relative position under loading and bending stresses.

 Wire ropes faces two types of the working conditions in its life span: